covidcaremap/covid19-healthsystemcapacity/README.md

 4. Identify where and how care gaps remain as proactively as possible

-5. Prioritize deployment of more resources to where it needs to be the most to relieve overstrained health systems and minimize deterioriation of care for patients.
+5. Prioritize deployment of more resources to where it needs to be the most to relieve overstrained health systems and minimize deterioration of care for patients.

 ## How To Help